Why Secure Coding Matters

 leadership.
 Security teams purchase courses,

-HR assigns completion deadlines, and managers
+HR assigns completion deadlines, and

-only see red or green completion statuses.
+managers only see red or green completion

-No one owns the link between learning and
+statuses.
+No one owns the link between

-code quality outcomes.
-Effective secure code
+learning and code quality outcomes.

-security teams define risk priorities,
+shared ownership: security teams define risk

-engineering leaders enforce execution, and
+priorities, engineering leaders enforce

-data from practical labs feeds both groups.
+execution, and data from practical labs

 How SecDim Solves This